Cortex vs Backstage: IDP Comparison 2026 - Which One Fits Your Team?

 The main draw is speed to value.
 There’s no self-hosting, no plugin development, and no dedicated platform team required.
 You sign up, connect integrations, and start tracking services within days.

 The trade-off is cost.
-Cortex pricing starts at roughly $65 per user per month.
-For a 100-engineer team, expect $78,000-$83,000 per year on the Full IDP plan.
-That scales linearly, so large organizations face significant spend.
-Customization is also limited to what Cortex exposes through its configuration and API – you can’t fork it or build arbitrary extensions the way you can with open-source tools.
+Vendr’s marketplace data puts Cortex pricing at roughly $65 per user per month – $780 per seat per year – though pricing varies by service count and contract.
+Mid-sized organisations managing 100-500 services typically land in the $30,000-$90,000 annual range, while enterprises with 500+ services see contracts climb to $90,000-$250,000+.
+Customisation is capped at what Cortex exposes through its configuration and API.
+You can’t fork it or build arbitrary extensions the way you can with open-source tools.

 What is Backstage?

-Backstage is an open-source IDP framework created by Spotify and donated to the CNCF.
-It gives you a service catalog, software templates, and a plugin architecture you can extend in almost any direction.
+Backstage is an open-source IDP framework created by Spotify and donated to the CNCF, where it sits at Incubating maturity.
+It gives you a service catalog, software templates, TechDocs for in-portal documentation, and a plugin architecture you can extend in almost any direction.
+The plugin ecosystem covers Kubernetes, ArgoCD, GitHub Actions, Sentry, PagerDuty, and hundreds more.

-The appeal is flexibility.
-If you have a strong platform engineering team, Backstage lets you build exactly the developer portal your organization needs.
-The plugin ecosystem is large, and you control every layer of the stack.
+The appeal is plugin authority.
+The TechDocs plugin alone replaces tools like Read the Docs for many teams, and the Kubernetes plugin gives developers a service-aware view of cluster state without leaving the portal.
+If you have a strong platform engineering team, Backstage lets you build exactly the developer portal your organisation needs and own every layer of the stack.

 CORTEX